What is Oracle RightNow Self Service for Facebook Cloud Service and how do I configure it?

 - For more information about Timeline, refer to Facebook.com.

-- As of October 1, 2011, your Oracle Service Cloud site must be configured with an SSL (Secure Socket Layer) certificate, and the Secure Canvas URL and Secure Tab URL settings must be configured in the Self Service for Facebook application.
+- As of October 1, 2011, your Oracle B2C Service site must be configured with an SSL (Secure Socket Layer) certificate, and the Secure Canvas URL and Secure Tab URL settings must be configured in the Self Service for Facebook application.
 For information about this requirement, refer to the Facebook developer blog.

 For more information, contact your Oracle account manager, visit our online documentation.

 - You can use the incidents.channel field as a rule criteria for routing incidents to specifically identify and route incidents created from Self Service for Facebook.
 For example, a condition could be created for 'channel equal to Facebook' and 'incident source equal to Ask a Question'.